srescio/ezviz-patched/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-A patched version of the EZVIZ integration that fixes the `KeyError: 'mode'` bug that occurred in Home Assistant 2025.9.0.
+A custom component that overrides the built-in EZVIZ integration.
+This component is identical to the current Home Assistant core EZVIZ integration and includes all the latest fixes, including the resolution for the `KeyError: 'mode'` bug that occurred in Home Assistant 2025.9.0.

-## 🐛 What's Fixed
+## ✅ What's Included

-- **KeyError: 'mode' bug**: Fixed the missing 'mode' sensor type that was causing most EZVIZ sensors to become unavailable
-- **Comprehensive test coverage**: Added 73 tests to prevent future regressions
+- **Latest EZVIZ integration code**: Identical to current Home Assistant core
+- **All bug fixes**: Includes the fix for the 'mode' sensor KeyError from [PR #151848](https://github.com/home-assistant/core/pull/151848)
+- **Full functionality**: All sensors, cameras, and features work properly

 ## 📦 Installation via HACS